-As Ontario continues to slowly and safely re-open during the COVID-19 pandemic, you can be assured that Ontario’s regulated audiologists and speech-language pathologists are helping to keep you and your loved ones safe.
-You can expect standards of care and service, with an increase in virtual care.
+You can be assured that Ontario’s regulated audiologists and speech-language pathologists are helping to keep you and your loved ones safe.
+You can expect standards of care and service, with a virtual care option.
 Access CASLPO COVID-19 Information including guidance to audiologists and speech-language pathologists so you know what to expect.

 As a patient, you’re entitled to safe, quality, ethical care that meets professional standards and guidelines.
 So when you see a regulated audiologist or speech-language pathologist in Ontario, you can expect: